falsy/clean-architecture-with-typescript/README.md

 # Domains

-The Domain layer defines the business rules and logic.
+The domain layer defines business rules and business logic.

-In the case of the sample project, it is a part of a simple forum service where users can view a list of posts, write posts, and leave comments.
-The Domain layer is built using Rollup, packaging Entities, Use Cases, and Value Objects into a single package.
-Various services within the project utilize this package to build their functionality.
+In the sample project, it represents a simple forum service where users can view a list of posts or create posts and comments.
+It is structured as a single package within a monorepo, containing definitions for Entities, Use Cases, and Value Objects.
+Various service packages utilize these definitions to build their respective functionalities.

 ## Entities